joshsake/python_skeleton/README.md

 2. Change directory to the ui folder
 3. Enter "pytest" into your terminal and press Enter
 4. Test for demo site "https://magento.softwaretestingboard.com/" will be ran
+5. Screenshot will be saved to ui folder